Suzuki-kun's Mindful Life

-Suzuki-kun's Mindful Life (寿々木君のていねいな生活, Suzuki-kun no Teineina Seikatsu) is a Japanese manga series written and illustrated by Yuki Fujimoto.
+Suzuki-kun's Mindful Life (寿々木君のていねいな生活, Suzuki-kun no Teinei na Seikatsu) is a Japanese manga series written and illustrated by Yuki Fujimoto.
 It began serialization in Hakusensha's Melody magazine in June 2022.

+Synopsis

+Kaoru Suzuki is a large student who gives off an intimidating aura, which often leads to people picking on him.
+However, despite his appearance, Kaoru is a gentle giant who loves baking sweets and tending to plants.
+When Kaoru gets targeted by an intoxicated man, an attractive male student named Arata Haruna comes to his rescue and the two become friends.

 Publication

 Written and illustrated by Yuki Fujimoto, Suzuki-kun's Mindful Life began serialization in Hakusensha's Melody magazine on June 28, 2022.
-Its chapters have been collected into three tankōbon volumes as of August 2025.
+Its chapters have been collected into four tankōbon volumes as of August 2026.

 On February 7, 2025, Yen Press announced that they had licensed the series for English publication beginning in July 2025.